-The lecture series will explore this topic with speakers from different backgrounds and be backed by a special issue of the Internet Policy Review (Link zum Call).
+The lecture series explored this topic with speakers from different backgrounds and was backed by a special issue of the Internet Policy Review.

-The kick-off will be laid by a keynote dialogue on »Making sense of big data” on 5 November 2015 hosted by the British Embassy in Berlin.
+The kick-off was laid by a keynote dialogue on “Making sense of big data” on 5 November 2015 hosted by the British Embassy in Berlin.

 Thursday 5 November 2015 | 19:00 | British Embassy Berlin

-With the subsequent keynote dialogues we will tackle two paradigmatic fields where power shifts released by the impact of big data are apparent such as the health sector and the field of e-government.
+With the subsequent keynote dialogues we tackled three paradigmatic fields where power shifts released by the impact of big data are apparent such as the health sector, the field of e-government and finally education.

 Wednesday 10 February 2016 | 19:00 | Hörsaalruine, Charité

 Monday 14 March 2016 | Estonian Embassy in Berlin

 Wednesday 22 June 2016 | 19:00 | Leibniz-Saal der Berlin-Brandenburgischen Akademie der Wissenachften